aromeye/memory-card/README.md

-i will NOT be touching this shit no more
+i will NOT be touching this no more